spacetelescope/jwst/docs/jwst/resample/arguments.rst

     be a comma-separated list of floats.
 Ignored when ``output_wcs`` is provided.

+``--crpix`` (tuple of float, default=None)
+    0-based coordinates of the reference pixel in the image array in the ``x, y`` order.
+This is the image coordinate to which ``crval`` maps to.
+    If ``crpix`` is not specified, it will be set to the center of the bounding box of the returned WCS object.
+When supplied from command line, it should be a comma-separated list of floats.
+Ignored when ``output_wcs`` is provided.

 ``--crval`` (tuple of float, default=None)
     Right ascension and declination of the reference pixel.
 Automatically computed if not provided.
 When supplied from command line, it should be a